Less than 10 days left for the grand finale of KONA Eneko Llanos, is one of the main favorites to take victory

 · What makes Kona different from the rest of Ironmans and why is this a special race for you?

-· Do you think the swim segment is complicated?
+· Do you think that the swim segment is complicated?

-It swims in the Pacific Ocean, which is much more salty than others like the Mediterranean.
+It swims in the Pacific Ocean, which is much saltier than others like the Mediterranean.
 This makes it float more, but the currents always tend to be strong.
-Of course, the seabed is amazing, you can see turtles and dolphins.
+Of course, the seabed is amazing, you can see even turtles and dolphins.
 It's amazing ... although on race day there's no time to enjoy this.

 · And what about the bike and run circuit?

-The bike is not very complex, what makes it hard is the strong wind that is in the race especially when you go up to Hawi, where there is a long breaststroke with face wind.
+The bike is not very complex, what makes it hard is the strong wind that is in the race especially when you climb towards Hawi, where there is a long breaststroke with wind of face.
 The run is very fast, it is true that there is a climb on the Palani road, but it is not crucial since you take it before the Half Marathon and the legs are still fresh.
 Then ... everything is to pick up rhythm and run; We are not talking about a leg breaker but tenacity and high humidity.

 · What is your tactic for Kona or is this a secret?

 Hehe, I really do not have any tactics.
-I always like to be ahead in the swim part and from here, not to lose contact with the best cyclists so that I get off to run as close as possible to the head.
-Undoubtedly, I will bet to have enough energy and pace to maintain the good running of this season and finish as much as possible on the finish line.
+I always like to be in front in the swim part and from here, do not lose touch with the best cyclists so that I get off to run as close as possible to the head.
+Without a doubt, I will bet to have enough energy and pace to maintain the good running of this season and finish as much as possible on the finish line.